ocpi/ocpi/bo_cdrs.md

 CDRs cannot be deleted, they can only be made invalid, by setting the status to: invalid, and then resending the same CDR by calling [PUT](#322-put-method)

+CDRs should contain enough information (dimensions) to allow the eMSP to validate the total costs.
+It is advised to send enough information to the eMSP so it might calculate its own costs for billing their customer.
+An eMSP might have a very different contract/pricing model with the EV driver then the tariff structure from the CPO.

 ### 2.2 Pull model